asheredia/deep-amc-radioml/README.md

         └── baselines.py          # cnn_model, lstm_model, cnn_lstm_model, cnn_gru_model
 ```

 > All notebooks live at the root level and share the entire `src/` stack — only the model file differs.
+Pre-computed accuracy results (`.npy`) and efficiency metrics (`.csv`) are included in `results/` so the comparison notebook runs without retraining.

 ---

 ## Models